 Saturday 6:00AM to 8:45 AM(only)

-Fees for methadone are $77.00/week payable at $11.00/day plus an initial $48.00 set up fee to see the Medical Director, get the assessment for a licensed counselor, get initial lab work done, etc. Fees for subutex (buprenorphine) are an initial set up fee of $150.00 and then $105.00/week payable at $15/day.
+Fees for methadone are $105.00/week payable at $15.00/day plus an initial $45.00 set up fee to see the Medical Director, get the assessment for a licensed counselor, get initial lab work done, etc. The total intake fee for methadone including the first week’s dosing is $150.oo.
+Fees for subutex (buprenorphine) are an initial set up fee of $149.00 and then $126.00/week payable at $18/day.
+The total intake fee for subutex is $275 which includes the first week’s dosing.
 You are responsible for paying for the week whether or not you attend – as the staff is present and ready to serve you.

 Other patient guidelines will be explained to you at screening and intake if you choose to join the program.